aplteam/Tester2/docs/Tester2-Reference.md

 2
 ```

+Notes:

-Note that in case such a test function already exists  it will be overwritten, but first you will be prompted for confirmation.
+* In case such a test function already exists  it will be overwritten, but first you will be prompted for confirmation.

-Note that for technical reasons such a template function cannot be established by `GetTestTemplate` when the namespace hosting the test cases is scripted.
+* For technical reasons such a template function cannot be established by `GetTestTemplate` when the namespace hosting the test cases is scripted.
 If that is the case you will be prompted for copying the code to the clipboard; it is then up to you to insert the code into the script.

 ### Symbolic names